Gokul-001/Detection-Of-Malarial-Infected-Cells-Using-CNN/README.md

 downloaded from the National Library of medicine official
 website: https:ceb.nlm.nih.gov/repositories/malaria-datasets/</h3></div>

-### Note ⚠ : This Aws EC2 deployed project service may be temporarily suspended due to cost considerations
+### Note ⚠ :
+- This project is deployed in AWS EC2, But the service may be temporarily suspended due to cost considerations